 If you have been recently diagnosed with glaucoma, or if you are struggling with trying to deal with glaucoma, here are some top pieces of advice from a glaucoma specialist to help you cope with your diagnosis and treatment.

 - Accept the disease.
 When you have been diagnosed from a trusted doctor that you have glaucoma, glaucoma doesn’t go away, and glaucoma won’t go on pause just because you’re not ready to accept it.
 Staying in denial will not help slow down the disease.
-If you’re able to accept the disease, now you can actually take control of it and do something about it.
-You have to be your own advocate.
+If you can accept the disease, now you can take more control and be your own advocate.

-- You need to show up and be present.
-This means that you need to follow up with your regular eye exams.
-Even if your glaucoma seems to be doing fine and you’re under good care from an eye doctor, glaucoma can change, and it can change without you knowing it.
+- Show up and be present.
+Don’t miss your regular eye exams.
+Even if your glaucoma seems to be doing fine and you’re under good care from an eye doctor, glaucoma can change without warning.
 It can become more aggressive, the drops can stop working for you, or the treatments that you have can stop working, and there might be a need to adjust your treatment.
-If you don’t show up for your regular eye exams like you’re supposed to, things can change.
-And you can’t go backwards, so you need to show up.
+If you don’t show up for your regular eye exams, things can change, and sometimes in an irreversible way, so it’s important to show up.

-Glaucoma risk in families is 4 to 9 times higher; it’s very strongly hereditary, especially among siblings.
+It’s also important to speak to your family members.
+Glaucoma is hereditary, and your family members are also at risk for glaucoma if you have it.
+If you don’t tell them, you’re doing them a disservice, because the earlier they find out, the easier it is for them to get treatment.
+Glaucoma risk in families is 4 to 9 times higher.
 Anyone who is a blood relative is at increased risk.
-Let your family members know that you have glaucoma, that they may be at risk, and encourage them to have their eyes screened.
+Let your family members know that you have glaucoma, that they may be at risk, and encourage them to have their eyes screened specifically for glaucoma.
 You might very well be giving them the gift of sight.

 Watch the Video